Iowa State Patrol investigating two-vehicle accident in southwest Plymouth County

 Enjoy more articles by logging in or creating a free account.
 No credit card required.

-RURAL PLYMOUTH COUNTY -- The Iowa State Patrol said it is investigating a two-vehicle accident that occurred at around 2:18 p.m.
+RURAL PLYMOUTH COUNTY, Iowa -- The Iowa State Patrol said it is investigating a two-vehicle accident that occurred at around 2:18 p.m.
 Sunday afternoon near the intersection of K-22 and C-60 in southwest Plymouth County.

 In a news release, the Iowa State Patrol said no additional information is available at this time.